jfischoff/jfischoff.github.io/data/blog/enjoyable-database-testing.md

 Let's recap what this function does:
 - Create a persistent `initdb` cache with `withDbCache`.
-- Caches the `migration` action by storing a premigrated database cluster at `"~/.tmp-postgres/" <> hash`.
+- Caches the `migration` action by storing a premigrated database cluster at the folder given by `"~/.tmp-postgres/" <> hash`.
 - Starts a postgres instance with the migrated database cluster.
-- Creates a pool of database connections for tests to use for connecting to temporary database.
+- Creates a pool of database connections for tests to use for connecting to the ephemeral database.

 For these examples I'm going to assume that `postgresql-simple` is the database library the queries are written in.
 However the same techniques could be used for other database libraries.